schell/tymigrawr/README.md

 We often have to write explicit migrations in multiple languages (our app language to manage migrations and the database language to do individual migrations).

-It would be nice to migrate data automatically and on demand (implicitly), instead of explicitly all at once in one big transaction.
+It would be nice to migrate data automatically and have the migrations type checked, that way we know if the program compiles the types can be migrated successfully (and that migrations have been included).

 ## How

-The approach here is to model our domain with types that are annotated with their version, and then to wrap the most recent version as the "current type":
+The approach here is to model our domain with types that are annotated with their version, and then to wrap/alias the most recent version as the "current type":

 ```rust
 pub struct PlayerV1 {